-HONESDALE HIGH SCHOOL STUDENT SUPPORT PROGRAM
+HONESDALE HIGH SCHOOL STUDENT ASSISTANCE PROGRAM

 Everyone wants to succeed even though each of us defines success differently.
 Many pressures can delay or prevent us from reaching our goals.
 Sometimes when we try to deal with these pressures we can become confused, depressed, angry, or disappointed with ourselves.
 It's almost as if we don't have control of our lives.
-If your problems are getting too much for you to handle yourself, the Student Support Program is here to help you.
-In our high school, this program is called the Student Support Team or Student Assistance For Empowerment (S.A.F.E.)
+If your problems are getting too much for you to handle yourself, the Student Assistance Program is here to help you.
+In our high school, this program is called the Student Assistance For Empowerment (SAFE) team.